acmgroup/destinydocs/Telemetry/Universal JSON Message Data Structures v1.md

 ## OBD II Field: (obd_ii)

-May contain OBD II data, usually for mode 01 which will be an array of PID's and their values or it will be null if OBD II is not supported or supplied by the device.
+May contain OBD II data, usually for mode 01 which will be an array of PID's and their values, or it will be null if OBD II is not supported or supplied by the device.

 Please see the [OBD-II](https://en.wikipedia.org/wiki/On-board_diagnostics#OBD-II)